meetofleaf/ML-Journal-ep4_SVR/README.md

 ## Code
-The Python code file (svr.py) demonstrates how to implement support vector regression using a popular machine learning library scikit-learn.
+The Python code file (`svr.py` / `svr.ipynb`) demonstrates how to implement support vector regression using a popular machine learning library scikit-learn.
 You will find guiding comments in the code specifying purpose of each block of code in 1-2 lines.

 ## Requirements